MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

     - opencv_imgproc341.dll
     - zlib1.dll
     - SpectatorViewPlugin.dll
-- SpectatorView uses Unity Networking (UNET) for its network discovery and spatial syncing.
+- Spectator View uses Unity Networking (UNET) for its network discovery and spatial syncing.
 This means all interactivity during the application needs to be synced between the devices.
 - Unity 2017.2.1p2 or later
 - Hardware
     - A HoloLens